bertofurth/Seagate-Central-Debian/README.md

     apt-get install webmin

-Since it takes so long for the slow Seagate Central to activate webmin, we need to modify the "TimeoutSec" line in /lib/systemd/system/webmin.service as follows
+Since it takes so long for the slow Seagate Central to activate webmin, we need to modify the "TimeoutSec=15s" line in /lib/systemd/system/webmin.service to wait for 30 seconds instead as follows

     TimeoutSec=30s

-Reboot the unit and login via the webmin web interface.
+Reboot the unit and login via the webmin web interface on port 10000 using URL similar to http://192.168.1.99:10000 .
+If your browser complains about invalid security then just ignore that for the moment.
+When prompted login using the root username and password.

 Let me know if you manage to somehow tweak webmin to be less resource hungry or to work better on the Seagate Central.

 ### Performance